DumbCaveSpider/HorribleIdeas/about.md

 ---

 ## About
-This silly lil' mod adds a mod menu filled to the brim with joke mods!
+This silly lil' mod adds a mod menu filled to the brim with crazy joke mods!
 Spice up your gameplay by adding some truly terrible features to absolutely wreck your entire game.
 There's plenty to pick from, and you absolutely will NOT be disappointed at all!

 ---

 ### Options
-When pressing `Tab`, a menu will pop up with a list of joke mod options you can toggle anytime on your game to do some interesting things to your gaming experience.
+When pressing `Tab` or by pressing the button which can be found in a number of places in the game, a menu will pop up with a list of horrible mod options you can toggle anytime on your game to do some interesting things to your gaming experience.
 From random mirror portals to game-breaking glitches!
 You can view more information within the contents of the menu itself.

 #### Player Life
 Give the player a limited health-like meter that must always stay above 0 to prevent the player from dying.